kcotrinam/NewYorkTimes-article/README.md

 # New York Times article

-This project is based on the real Youtube website.
+This project is based on the a New York Times article.
 It was design in order to practice HTML and css.
-It has a basic structure, such us a navbar, a section, an aside and a footer.
+It has a basic structure, such us a navbar, a section, articles , aside and a footer.

 ![website screenshots](images/demo-image.png)